CSC207-UofT/course-project-group-039-foodies/phase0/progress_report.md

 ### DOHYUN

 * #### TASKS DONE:
-Worked on creating and modifying CRC cards, general designing discussions, and designing part of the progress report.
-Implemented DatabaseManager class and tests, Filter interface, FoodTypeFilter class and tests, and RecipeDatabase class (with Mark).
+  * Creating and modifying CRC cards, general designing discussions
+  * Designing part of the progress report.
+  * Implemented DatabaseManager class and tests, Filter interface, FoodTypeFilter class and tests, and RecipeDatabase class (with Mark).

 * #### NEXT STEPS:
-Implement more filter classes. (e.g. CaloriesFilter class, AllergyFilter class).
+  * Implement more filter classes. (e.g. CaloriesFilter class, AllergyFilter class).

 ### EMILY

 * #### TASKS DONE:
-Worked on general design discussions, implementing UserManager class (revised by Mark) and test cases, and modifying User class, worked on summary of scenario walkthrough for progress report.
+  * Worked on general design discussions
+  * Implementing UserManager class (revised by Mark) and test cases, and modifying User class
+  * Worked on summary of scenario walkthrough for progress report.

 * #### NEXT STEPS:
+  * would work on implementing Group accounts

 ### HAYUN

 * #### TASKS DONE:
-Worked on modifying and creating CRC cards as table, Worked on Summary of CRC cards for the progress report, modifying RecipeBook, RecipeBookManager and test cases, scheduling meetings with TA.
+  * Worked on modifying and creating CRC cards as table,
+  * Worked on Summary of CRC cards for the progress report
+  * modifying RecipeBook, RecipeBookManager and test cases
+  * scheduling meetings with TA.

 * #### NEXT STEPS:
   * Would like to focus on the PreferenceBook class to specify the allergies and dietary restriction data.

 ### HELENA